smartblockchain2/pet-shop-truffle-/README.md

 # Truffles Pet Shop Box Project

 ## Summary
-Demonstrate the use of an Adoption Dapp, to interact with an existing website and allow people to Adopt a Pets.
+Demonstrate the use of an Adoption Dapp, to interact with an existing website and allow people to Adopt Pets.

 ## Use Case.
 A pet store owner, wants to allow his website to interact with a Dapp.
-The Dapp will provide his customers a decentralized gateway for handling the contractual adoption of a pet.
+The Dapp will provide his customers a decentralized gateway for handling the selection of a pet for adoption.
 <br />
 <hr />